audioxide/data/data/posts/20160302-reviews-john-lennon-john-lennon-plastic-ono-band.md

   in 1970, but looking at it with the benefit of hindsight I’m not wholly convinced its content is all that staggering.
 week: 43
+blurb: It listens like a therapy session — sometimes basely sincere and beautiful, others fidgety, inelegant, and crass.
+Such a degree of self-reflection made the record something of a sensation when it was, but in today's world its content isn't quite as staggering.
 ---
 author: ANDRÉ
 review: Almost fifty years after its release, *John Lennon/Plastic Ono Band*